 - APP is an international publication and so it is important that reviewers evaluate the study from an international perspective.
 A reviewer should take into account the main results of the study and give feedback while comparing it with the existing literature.
 The results obtained from regional studies should be viewed in a broader context to generalize the outcome of the study.

 - Though clarity of the references is the responsibility of authors, however, reviewers are expected to do a rigorous check to assure that references comply with the guidelines of APP and are listed without any ambiguity.

 - Beside technicalities of the paper, the reviewers should also give feedback over general issues like language, whether it is simple enough for non-technical professionals to understand or not, the authors have dealt with the topic rationally or not, authors have provided a decent background of the study or not, etc.

 - The usual time to review the paper is three weeks after the reviewer accepts an invitation.
 APP expects that reviewers keep their commitment to submit the reviews within the set deadline.
 Efficient feedback is mandatory for the fast processing of the article and prompt response to the authors.

 - The comments are communicated to authors without editing.
 Such communication is important to improve the manuscript.
 The paper is not accepted until reviewers are satisfied with the explanation of authors.

 If the reviewer is unable to keep up the commitment, the editorial board reserves the right to exclude him/her from the panel of APP without any prior notice.

-APP holds the same peer-review policy for reviewers & editors submitting their work to the journal as we have for other authors.
+APP holds the same peer-review policy for Employees, or Editorial Board Members submitting their work to the journal as we have for other authors.
 The major issue in such circumstances is that the editor may come up with conflicts of interest whether he/she should submit to their own journal or not.
-To make the review process unbiased and transparent, we prefer assigning 2-3 reviewers for the manuscript with at least 1 of them being an external reviewer (not associated with the editorial board).
+To minimize all biases in the peer review process, the manuscript is assigned to the associate editor (without names or any identifiable/affiliated information), which is then sent out to 2-3 independent reviewers.